wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 only the former case is addressed.

 In the given example, transaction 2 begins its write phase after transaction 1 begins read phase.
-They collide on data items A and B. If we take the logical serialization order of OCC, which is usually the order that transaction finishes validation, into consideration, it is obvious that transaction 1 just performs the read operation "too early".
+They collide on data items A and B. If we take into consideration the logical serialization order of OCC, which is usually the order that transaction finishes validation, it is obvious that transaction 1 just performs the read operation "too early".
 When transaction 2 decides to commit, it is serialized before transaction 1.
 Transaction 1's first read operation, therefore, must actually return the updated value of A. Failing to observe this order will result in conflicts, as in our example.